mwat56/Nele/README.md

 		(optional) the default language to use  (default "de") -listen string
-		the host's IP to listen at  (default "127.0.0.1") -log string
+		the host's IP to listen at  (default "127.0.0.1") -logStack
-		(optional) name of the logfile to write to
-		(default "/dev/stdout")
-	-logStack
 		<boolean> Log a stack trace for recovered runtime errors  (default true)
 	-maxfilesize string